Is The Adventurers Wanted Blog Down Forever

 Recommend: I would recommend this book to anyone who likes stories that are a medieval setting, stories about dragons and other monsters, and people who just want a good book to read!
 It is similar to Lord of the Rings and Eragon.

 I like this book because the main character, Alex, have a lot in common, besides the part where he goes on an adventure and slays a dragon.
 He starts out living a normal life and is kinda wanting to have something exciting happen to him, which does.
-I feel the same way, I'm just waiting
+I feel the same way, I'm just waiting I was kind of surprised how good this book was!
+I bought it from some small town grocery store just because the cover looked cool.
+I haven't ever heard any one ever talk about this book, but I thought it was good!

 I like this book because the main character, Alex, have a lot in common, besides the part where he goes on an adventure and slays a dragon.
 He starts out living a normal life and is kinda wanting to have something exciting happen to him, which does.
 I feel the same way, I'm just waiting for something exciting to happen, which I hope does.